passthejoe/blogPoster/README.md

 In case you're wondering where the idea of a *microblog* comes from, aside from the fact that your Twitter feed is sort of, kind of, already a microblog, I found inspiration for this project in two microblogging pioneers:

-* **Dave Winer**, who's [Scripting News](http://scripting.com) is one of the best personal microblogs out there.
-[Dave](https://en.wikipedia.org/wiki/Dave_Winer) is an inspiration to me both as a writer and a programmer.
+* **Dave Winer**, whose [Scripting News](http://scripting.com) is one of the best personal microblogs out there: [Dave](https://en.wikipedia.org/wiki/Dave_Winer) is an inspiration to me both as a writer and a programmer.

-* **Manton Reece**, the creator of [Micro.blog](https://micro.blog).
-I really like [his writing](https://micro.blog/manton), and even though I had a hard time wrapping my head around what Micro.blog was actually going to become while Manton was planning it, the idea was intriguing.
-When it turned out that Micro.blog was a hosted and subscriber-based service, and that apps for it would only be created for Apple devices, that gave me the push I needed to figure out how to do this on my own.
+* **Manton Reece**, the creator of [Micro.blog](https://micro.blog): I really like [his writing](https://micro.blog/manton), and even though I had a hard time wrapping my head around what Micro.blog was actually going to become while Manton was planning it, the idea was intriguing.
+When it turned out that Micro.blog was a hosted and subscriber-based service and that apps for it would only be created for Apple devices, what Manton created gave me the push I needed to figure out how to do this on my own.

+### What do you need to have in place to run blogPoster?

+At this point, blogPoster isn't a complete, stand-alone system.
+It's a Ruby script and a few extra files.

+To run the script, you need the Ruby programming language and a few Gems.

+I have tested the script *extensively* on Linux and Windows systems, and works pretty much the same on both.
+I imagine that results would be the same on Mac OS.

+The biggest variable is your choice of text editor, which the script uses to edit posts.
+I used the writing and testing of this script as an "excuse" to learn [Vim](https://www.vim.org), and I am glad I did.
+But the script works very well with other editors.
+It is *very* compatible with `Notepad` in Windows, though not as compatible with Notepad++ as I'd like it to be.
+I haven't tried a lot of other editors with Linux, but that is something I will do in the future, and I will report the results in this file.

+You really don't have to use a text editor with the script.
+You can do everything in the console (i.e. at the command line), though bringing in a text editor makes it much easier to craft your posts.

+Aside from a text editor, you need to have the following Ruby Gems installed:

+* Nokogiri
+* Twitter

+The Nokogiri gem is available as a package in most Linux distributions, which works great if you are using your distribution's Ruby implementation.

+Some Linux distributions have packaged a Twitter gem, but not Fedora, which I use, so I usually have to resort to the `gem` program to add it.

+### Do you need a stand-alone blogging system to use blogPoster?

+No, you can use blogPoster just for posting to Twitter (or just for posting to your blog/microblog).
+It's flexible that way.

 ### Uploading to a blog or site via FTP